roelofjan-elsinga/portfolio/resources/content/pages/how-i-built-this-website.md

 I've used <a href="https://laravel.com/" class="link link--underline">Laravel</a>
 to keep everything in place and to serve the content on this website.
 I've been using Laravel for every single project for the past 4 years and keep discovering new features every day.

-#### Flat File CMS
+#### Aloia CMS
-Flat File CMS is my own content management system and I use it to make it much easier for me to manage my content when I'm not close to my laptop.
+Aloia CMS is a drop-in flat file content management system and I use it to make it easier for me to manage my content when I'm not close to my laptop.
 This way I can create and update content from my phone, while I'm not at home, or really any other scenario.
-If you're interested to find out more, you can look at the project on <a href="https://github.com/roelofjan-elsinga/flat-file-cms" class="link link--underline">GitHub</a>.
+If you're interested to find out more, you can look at the project on <a href="https://aloiacms.com" class="link link--underline">aloiacms.com</a>.

 #### Tailwindcss + SCSS
 I'm a full-stack web developer and no front-end developer, so I know how to CSS, because it's part of my job.
 However, I don't find writing CSS enjoyable or